 About the Author(s)

-Katherine H. Adams is the Hutchinson Distinguished Professor of English at Loyola University New Orleans.
+Katherine H. Adams is a professor emerita of the Department of English at Loyola University New Orleans.

 Michael L. Keene is a professor emeritus of English at the University of Tennessee Knoxville.